styx97/hf-fewshot/README.md

 # hf-fewshot
 A barebones set of utilities that help run few-shot prompting using hf

-Currently, suppoorts few-shot classification (through generation) along with generating logprobs for each class.
+Currently, supports few-shot classification (through generation) along with generating logprobs for each class.

 This is meant to be as lightweight as possible, and is not meant to be a full-fledged library.